ru-corporate/boo/README.md

 # boo

 Python client for Rosstat open data corporate reports.
 Creates a local CSV file with column names, importable as pandas dataframe.

-## Goal

-Access balance sheet, profit and loss and cash flow statements of Russian firms in less time and fewer boilerplate.
+`boo` goal is to access balance sheet, profit and loss and cash flow statements of Russian firms in less time and fewer boilerplate.

 ## Install